 I have seen people posting content and then never looking back at it.

-Did you know that only 22% of businesses are satisfied with their conversion rates?
+In fact, latest research studies have revealed that only 22% of businesses are satisfied with their conversion rates!

-Conversions rates tend to be low when businesses don’t focus on understanding customer psychology – what customers want.
-This is indirectly linked to the effectiveness of website content.
+Conversion tends to be low when businesses don’t focus on understanding customer psychology, or simply what they want.
+And this, in turn, affects the relevance of website content.

 Therefore, it is a good practice to run a regular content audit on your website to know which content is outdated, irrelevant.